duck-dynasty/duckbot/wiki/Commands.md

 /satisfy recipe bank   name
 ```

 Changes the recipe bank.
 For the love of god, use slash commands for this one.
 Recipe bank names are available in autocomplete.
+Some recipe banks include,

+* Default: only default in game recipes, no raw supply or conversion recipes
+* All: all available recipes, includes raw supply and conversions
+* _RawSupply_ modifier: the set of raw supply recipes
+* _Conversions_ modifier: the set of raw resource conversion recipes, does not include other recipes in the Converter

 ```
 /satisfy recipe include   name